-Introduction to Clinical Psychology (PSY 629)

-Psychological Assessment and Practicum (PSY 630, 631, 632, 633)

-Systems of Psychotherapy (PSY 636)

-Psychopathology (PSY 603)

-Personality (PSY 622)

-Psychological Statistics (PSY 610 & 611)

-Research Design (PSY 616)

-History and Systems (PSY 620)

-Professional Issues in Clinical Psychology (PSY 708)

-Broad Training in Social Psychology (PSY 780)

-Broad Training in Cognitive Psychology (PSY 780)

-Broad Training in Physiological Psychology (PSY 780)

-Broad Training in Developmental Psychology (PSY 780)

-Ethics (PSY 710)

-Multicultural Psychology (PSY 710 or, with permission, EDP 616)

-One additional advanced clinical seminar (PSY 710) emphasizing clinical science topical training (e.g. dialectical behavior therapy; child psychopathology; PTSD)
+- Introduction to Clinical Psychology (PSY 629) - Psychological Assessment and Practicum (PSY 630, 631, 632, 633) - Systems of Psychotherapy (PSY 636) - Psychopathology (PSY 603) - Psychological Statistics (PSY 610 & 611) - Research Design (PSY 616) - History and Systems (PSY 620) - Professional Issues in Clinical Psychology (PSY 708) - Broad Training in Social Psychology (PSY 780) or Social Proseminar - Broad Training in Cognitive Psychology (PSY 780) or Cognitive Proseminar - Broad Training in Physiological Psychology (PSY 780) or Physio Proseminar - Broad Training in Developmental Psychology (PSY 780) or Developmental Prosem - Ethics (PSY 710) - Multicultural Psychology (PSY 710 or, with permission, EDP 616) - One additional advanced clinical seminar (PSY 710) emphasizing clinical science and integrative topical training (e.g. Dialectical Behavior Therapy; Child Psychopathology; PTSD, Personality)

-Practicum in Psychological Assessment & Intervention (PSY 637 and PSY 639).
-2nd through 4th years - you must have a minimum of 3 semesters of advanced group supervision (3 credits per semester).
+- Practicum in Psychological Assessment & Intervention (PSY 637 and PSY 639).
+2nd through 4th years you must have a minimum of 3 semesters of advanced group supervision (3 credits per semester).
 Most students have at least 2 full years of PSY 637 training.
 The beginning supervision group and the summer groups do not contribute to this requirement.
 In addition, you must continue to register for one credit of PSY 637 for each semester in which you will have clinical contacts as part of the training program.
-PSY 639 is required in the summers for students involved in any type of clinical training.

-Practicum in Psychological Assessment & Intervention (SUMMER PSY 639) - 0 credit.
-You MUST be registered for this during the summer if you have any type of clinical contact (client, assessment, clinical research, or practicum).
+PSY 639 is required in the summers for students involved in any type of clinical training. - Practicum in Psychological Assessment & Intervention (SUMMER PSY 639) 0 credit.
+You MUST be registered for this during the summer if you have any type of clinical contact (client, assessment, clinical research, or practicum). - Master's Thesis Research/Research Pre-quals (PSY 790) - Residency/Dissertation Credits (PSY 767) - Internship (PSY 708)

-Residency Credits (PSY 769)

-Internship (PSY 708)